ual-cci/MSc-Coding-2/Week-1.md

 - conditionals
 - loops
 - functions
-- preprocessing and compilation
 - C++ objects / classes
+- declaring and defining a class
 - .h (hpp) .cpp pairs
 - basic macros
-- declaring and defining a class
 - including and using classes in a project